Hatred | Noun: “intense dislike; hate.”

 Despair | Noun: “the complete loss or absence of hope.”

-I am, intrinsically, a reasonably militant person.
+I am, intrinsically, a reasonably outspoken person.
 I won’t stand for injustice, indeed I often actively fight it.
 This battle though, for my right to exist and to live, and to love freely, and likewise, the rights of my beautiful queer comrades, is starting to take its toll.
 There is only so much that blogging, and protesting, and arguing, and fighting can realistically achieve in a system which is so fundamentally designed to ensure one’s failure.
 After a while, the order “sit down, shut up, and get on with it” certainly starts to have its appeal.

-In his excellent video on hopelessness, Carlos Maza discusses his own experience with these feelings of loneliness and despair, chronicling almost verbatim what I’ve been experiencing recently.
+In his excellent video on hopelessness, Carlos Maza discusses his own experience with these feelings of loneliness and despair, chronicling almost verbatim what I’ve personally been experiencing recently.
 If you have an hour, I’d strongly encourage giving it a watch.